TeamHelios-29/AuctiX/README.md

 Edit the .env by the placeholder values with your actual configurations for your database, mail server, and other environment settings

 Note: for mail server you can use any SMTP server or a service like mailtrap for testing

+Configure Firebase:
+  - Go to the Firebase Console.
+  - Select your Firebase project.
+  - Navigate to Project settings > Service accounts.
+  - Under Firebase Admin SDK, click Generate new private key.
+This will download a JSON file containing your service account credentials.
+  - Place the downloaded JSON file in the `src/main/resources/firebase` directory of your project.
+  - Add Firebase credentials path to backend .env:
+    `FIREBASE_CREDENTIALS_PATH=src/main/resources/firebase/auctix-firebase-adminsdk.json`

 3. Start the docker container for the database
 ```shell